adosia/adosia-token/README.md

 The ADO smart contract will be launched after Cardano smart contracts become available.

-# ADO Token Allocations for Early Adopters of the Adosia IoT Platform
+# ADO Token Allocations for Early Adosia IoT Platform Adopters

 Prior to the future release of the ADO smart contract, a random amount of ADO tokens will be tentatively allocated to a respective
 Adosia IoT Platform user's account whenever that user first connects (and activates) any Adosia-supported open hardware IoT device to the Adosia IoT Platform.